wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 The DHCPv6 protocol is used as the address registration protocol when a DHCPv6 server performs the role of an address registration server.
 The DHCPv6 IA Address option {{!RFC8415}} is used to specify the address to be registered.

-After successfully assigning a self-generated IPv6 address on one of its interfaces, a client implementing this specification SHOULD multicast an ADDR-REG-INFORM message in order to inform the DHCPv6 server that this self-generated address is in use.
+After successfully assigning a self-generated IPv6 address on one of its interfaces, a client implementing this specification SHOULD multicast an ADDR-REG-INFORM message in order to inform the DHCPv6 server that this self-generated address is in use (as shown in Fig.1).

 ~~~~~~~~~~
 +----+   +----------------+                  +---------------+